temporalio/samples-server/cloud/observability/promql-to-scrape/README.md

 ### Important Usability Information

+**Very Important:** This application will show data _delayed by one minute_.
+This is done in an attempt to smooth out some aggregation delay.
+However, you may encounter issues with data appearing missing if you **use a rate interval < 2m**.

 **Important:** When you scrape this endpoint, you should do so with a scrape interval **<= the rate interval of the queries in your config file, and at least 1m**.

 In general, you'll want the scrape interval and rate interval to be equal, as downstream systems may assume that timeseries data is exclusive to the interval between points.

 But if you're ok with a gauge that is looking back longer than the interval between data points in your timeseries database, a scrape interval < the rate interval is acceptable.

-**Important:** The data you will see here is subject to an aggregation delay.
-You may encounter issues with data appearing missing if you **use a rate interval < 2m**.

 ## Deployment